-- Must contract with at least fifty percent of the Standard Plan MCOs in their corresponding region - 2.
-Must contract with at least one Specialty Plan for each target population that is served by a specialty plan in their corresponding region - 3.
-Must participate in the Florida Event Notification System program, except that participation is voluntary for hospitals with 25 or fewer beds. - 4.
-The state and participating providers will provide assurance that LIP claims include only costs associated with UC furnished through a charity care program and that adheres to the principles of the HFMA and is operated by the provider. - Participating hospitals must be enrolled Medicaid providers and have a minimum of 1 percent Medicaid utilization based on the ratio of Medicaid days to total patient days reported on the most recent accepted Florida Hospital Uniform Reporting System (FHURS) data.
+- i.
+Must contract with at least fifty percent of the Standard Plan MCOs in their corresponding region. - ii.
+Must contract with at least one Specialty Plan for each target population that is served by a specialty plan in their corresponding region. - iii.
+Must participate in the Florida Encounter Notification Service program, except that participation is voluntary for hospitals with 25 or fewer beds. - iv.
+The state and participating providers will provide assurance that LIP claims include only costs associated with UC furnished through a charity care program and that adheres to the principles of the HFMA and is operated by the provider.